Zoning Ordinance - City of Des Moines

-For the most current information, click on the following link: Municipal Code
+For the most current information, Reference Ch.
+134: Municipal Code

 Click here for the current Zoning Map of the City of Des Moines

 Is your property in our jurisdiction?
 The jurisdiction will be listed in the upper right hand corner of the property listing.

 Once you have determined the jurisdiction, confirm the Zoning District and review the Municipal Code Chapter 134 for the specific regulations.